85th Infantry Division (United States): World War II

 After rehabilitation and training, the 85th took over the defense of the Arno River line from 15 to 26 August.
 The division attacked the mountain defenses of the Gothic Line on 13 September, and broke through, taking Firenzuola on the 21st.
 The 85th advanced slowly through mud and rain against heavy resistance taking La Martina and gaining the Idice River Valley road on 2 October, and reaching Mount Mezzano on the 24th overlooking the Po River Valley.
 From 27 October to 22 November 1944, defense areas near Pizzano were held.
 On the 23d, the division was relieved for rest and rehabilitation.

 The 85th Division relieved the British 1st Infantry Division on 6 January 1945, and limited its activities to cautious patrols until 13 March.
 After a brief training period, the 85th, now under the command of Major General Willis D. Crittenberger's IV Corps, during the final offensive in Italy, thrust southwest of Bologna on 14 April, pushing through Lucca and Pistoia into the Po Valley as enemy resistance collapsed.
 The Panaro River was crossed on the 23rd and the Po the next day.
 The division mopped up fleeing Germans until their mass surrender on 2 May 1945, in the Belluno-Agordo area.
 The end of World War II in Europe came six days later.
-Three soldiers from the 85th Infantry Division earned the Medal of Honor.
+Four soldiers of the Division (First lieutenant Orville Emil Bloch, Sergeant Chris Carr (born Christos H. Karaberis), Staff sergeant George Dennis Keathley, and First Lieutenant Robert T. Waugh) were awarded the Medal of Honor (the last two posthumously).